JohnBorghi/Supporting_Scientific_Data/SSD_glossary.md

 **Study Protocol** - A formal document that describes every aspect of a research project, including motivations, SOPs, data management, and planned statistical analyses.

 **Usability** \- In the context of data management and sharing, this refers to an ability to open, understand, make use of, and build upon a set of data.
 In the context of biomedical science, “re-use” encompasses a large number of potential activities, including using a dataset for education and training (of both human researchers and algorithms), testing new hypotheses (which can involve combining multiple extant datasets), and more.

+**Version Control** - Systems that are responsible for managing changes in software and code, documents, and other sets of information.
+Can refer to tools like Git but also to more manual forms of keeping track of versions, such as using dates or version numbers in file names.

+**Working Data Storage** Refers to the methods and media used to store data that is currently being actively worked on \- data that is currently in the process of being transformed, analyzed, and evaluated.
+The goal of working data storage is immediate access and use.